kavitshah8/es6/generators/readme.md

+Notes:
+1. functin* () creates a generator object
+2. generator object returns an iterator object
+3. there are runner libraries which runs promises

 To use generators in node you should have node `v0.11.X` and you have to use `--harmony` flag as follows:
 ```
 	nvm use v0.11.*